datalad-handbook/book/docs/basics/101-136-history.rst

    $ datalad status

-Nice, the files are present, and yet untracked.
+Nice, the files are present, and untracked again.
 Do they contain the content still?
 We will read all of them with :command:`cat`:

 .. runrecord:: _examples/DL-101-136-110